institut-de-genomique/Ultimate-DataTable/docs/configuration.md

 	"active":boolean,//Active or not
-	"withoutSelect":boolean, //edit all line without selected it "showButton":boolean,//Show the edit button in the toolbar "columnMode":boolean,//Edit column
+	"withoutSelect":boolean, //edit all line without selected it "showButton":boolean,//Show the edit button in the toolbar "showLineButton": false, // Show the edit buttons left of each line "columnMode":boolean,//Edit column
 	"byDefault":boolean, //Set in edit mode when the datatable is build "lineMode":funtion(line){ return boolean;} //function used to define if line is editable